yakuninmax/tf-vcd-network/README.md

 # terraform-vcd-networking
-Module for creating vApps, networks, NAT and firewall rules in VMware vCloud Director
+Module for creating networks with default NAT and firewall rules in VMware vCloud Director